Key Takeaways

 Digestive Health

 Cauliflower contains dietary fiber, which supports normal bowel function and contributes to digestive health.
 Fiber intake is also associated with maintaining a healthy gut environment.
-Some individuals may experience gas or bloating, particularly when cauliflower is eaten raw, due to its fiber content and naturally occurring sulfur-containing compounds.

 Immune Function